vikram-seagate/Lyve-Cloud-Solutions-Samples/README.md

 This repository holds integration solutions written by Lyve Cloud community developers who contributed them for the benefit of the Lyve Cloud users` community.
 We are happy to see you here and encourage you to take part in this community.

 Notice the integration solutions are not part of the Lyve Cloud product.
+The integrations listed on this page are made available and contributed “as-is”, without warranty, and disclaiming liability for damages resulting from using the projects.

 ## Getting Started
 - Browse our repository to find usefull tools for your needs (as listed below) or to get inspiration for building your integration solution.